CharleneMcKeown/Integration-Workshop/lab.3/README.md

 ```
 **Create API Management:**

 >Note: It can take around 30 minutes for APIM to create and activate the service.
-You could use the Consumption sku instead which only takes a few minutes.
+You could use the Consumption sku instead which only takes a few minutes, however you may find that you need at least the Developer sku to explore all of the features in this guide.
 ```
 az apim create --name MyApim<insertrandomnumber> -g APIM-rg -l centralus --sku-name Developer --publisher-email <insert your email> --publisher-name <insert your name or company name>
 ```